OpenEvalProject/evals/manuscripts/elife-71695/v2/manuscript.md

 ## Results

-## Experimental design and choice patterns
+### Experimental design and choice patterns

 We designed a task in which animals chose between two juices offered in variable amounts (Figure 1A).
 We dissociated the spatial location of the offers from the saccades necessary to obtain them and we introduced a delay between the presentation of the offers and the saccade targets.
 Moreover, offers were associated with radial eye movements in different directions, and different saccade amplitudes imposed variable action costs.
 We reasoned that if the initial fixation point is straight ahead of the subject, the action cost associated with an eye movement is essentially independent of the saccade direction (isotropic) and only depends on the saccade amplitude.
 Each offer provided information about all the attributes of value – juice type indicated by symbol color, quantity indicated by symbol number, and action cost indicated by symbol shape, while the animal was unable to plan the saccade necessary to obtain the offer.
 For any given trial, one ‘offer’ was defined by a juice type, its quantity, and its action cost.
 An ‘offer type’ was defined by two offers (e.g., [1A+:3B−]), in which ‘−’ indicates high action cost (long saccade) and ‘+’ indicates low action cost (short saccade).
 A ‘trial type’ was defined by two offers and a choice (e.g., [1A+:3B−, A]).
 Thus, a ‘trial type’ encompasses task-related factors in goods space.

 ![Figure 1.](https://cdn.elifesciences.org/articles/71695/elife-71695-fig1-v2.jpg)

 **Figure 1.:** (A) At the beginning of the trial, the monkey fixated a center point on the monitor.
 After 1.5 s, two offers appeared to the left and right of the fixation point.
 The offers were represented by sets of color symbols, with the color indicating the juice type, the number of symbols indicating juice amount and the shape of the symbols indicating the action cost associated with the offer (crosses, low cost; diamonds high cost).
 The offers remained on the monitor for 1 s, then they disappeared.
 The monkey continued fixating the center point for another 1 s.
 At the end of this delay, two saccade targets (two color dots) appeared.
 The two saccade targets were located on two (invisible) concentric rings centered on the fixation point.
 The animal maintained fixation for a randomly variable delay (0.6–1.2 s) before the center fixation point was extinguished (‘go’ signal), at which point the monkey indicated its choice with a saccade.
 (B) Choice patterns, one session.
 The percentage of B choices is plotted against the ratio qB:qA, where qA and qB are quantities of juice A and juice B, respectively.
 Trials were separated in two groups depending on the level of action cost for juice A. The choice pattern obtained when juice A had a high cost (black) was displaced to the left (lower indifference point) compared to the choice pattern obtained when juice A had a low cost (gray).
 The regression lines were obtained with a simplified version of Equation (1) in which terms a3 to a6 were removed.
 The action cost can be measured as ξ = a2/a0 (Equation 1).
 (C) Histogram of action costs across 56 sessions for monkey B (median(ξ) = 0.27, p < 10–9, Wilcoxon signed-rank test) and 85 sessions for monkey L (median(ξ) = 0.18, p < 10–11, Wilcoxon signed-rank test).
-Orange triangles indicate median values.Figure 1—source data 1.Figure 1c.
+Orange triangles indicate median values.

 Behavioral evidence indicated that the experimental manipulation was effective in producing an action cost.
 Figure 1B illustrates the choice pattern recorded in one representative session.
 Trials were divided into two groups depending on whether juice A was offered at low cost or at high cost.
 The gray sigmoid is displaced to the right, indicating that the relative value of juice A was higher when juice A was offered at low cost.
 This effect was consistent across sessions for both monkeys.
 Our data set included 141 behavioral sessions from both animals.
 For a quantitative analysis of choice patterns, we constructed a logistic model that provided measures for the relative value of the two juices (ρ), the difference in action cost (ξ), the choice hysteresis related to the chosen juice (η) and to the chosen cost (φ), and the spatial biases related to the offer position (δ) and to the target position (ε) (see Materials and methods, Equation 1).
 We first examined the distribution of ξ across sessions.
 The difference in saccade amplitude had a significant effect on choices in both animals (Figure 1C, monkey B, median(ξ) = 0.27, p < 10–9; monkey L, median(ξ) = 0.18, p < 10–11; Wilcoxon signed-rank test).

 In addition to action cost, we also examined other factors that may influence the animal’s choice.
 These factors include the monkey’s tendency to choose on any given trial the same juice chosen and received in the previous trial (choice hysteresis; Padoa-Schioppa, 2013).
 This effect was quantified by the normalized coefficient η (Equation 1, median(η) = 0.16, p < 10–19; Wilcoxon signed-rank test).
 We also tested whether the animal’s choices were affected by the cost associated with the offer chosen in previous trial (cost hysteresis).
 This effect, quantified by the normalized coefficient φ (Equation 1), was not significant across sessions (median(φ) = –0.008, p = 0.58; Wilcoxon signed-rank test).
 The normalized coefficient δ quantified offer-based spatial biases.
 Across sessions, this effect was statistically significant but rather small (median(δ) = –0.03, p = 0.04; Wilcoxon signed-rank test).
 Finally, the normalized coefficient ε quantified target-based spatial biases.
 Similar to offer-based spatial biases, this effect was statistically significant but very small in amplitude (median(δ) = 0.017, p = 0.027; Wilcoxon signed-rank test).

-## Encoding of choice outcome in multiple reference frames
+### Encoding of choice outcome in multiple reference frames

 We recorded and analyzed the activity of 688 neurons from the ACCd of two monkeys (B, 318 cells; L, 370 cells).
 Firing rates were analyzed in nine time windows aligned with different behavioral events (see Materials and methods).
 A ‘neuronal response’ was defined as the activity of one neuron in one time window as a function of the trial type.
 Inspection of individual responses (see Materials and methods) indicated that many neurons in ACCd were modulated by the trial type and encoded variables related to the choice outcome.
 More specifically, ACCd neurons appeared to encode decision variables in the frames of reference defined by the juice type and/or the action cost.
 Figure 2 illustrates a few examples.
 The response in Figure 2A, recorded in the late-delay time window, varied as a linear function of the value of chosen offer (variable chosen value).
 Conversely, the response in Figure 2B, recorded in the post-juice time window, was low when the animal chose juice A and high when the animal chose juice B (variable chosen juice).
 Meanwhile, the response in Figure 2C, recorded in the pre-go time window, was modulated by both chosen cost (low when the animal chooses the low-cost offer and high when the animal chooses the high-cost offer) and the location of chosen target (low when the chosen target is in the ipsilateral hemifield and high when the chosen target is in the contralateral hemifield).